via: Pexels / Alexander Suhorucov

 37. What are you most afraid of losing?

-Is your partner materialistic?
-This opens up a discussion about what's most important in life.
-Is it the possessions we own or the people we love?
-You can add a challenge to the question and actually make her choose a material object.
-Just to keep things interesting.
+Why It's Great: This opens up a discussion about what's most important in life.
+Is it the possessions we own, or the people we love?

 38. If you could change anything about the way you were raised, what would it be?